ryanmasondavies/Typewriter/README.md

     [TWRTypist typeString:@"Hello world!"];

-As of the current moment, the following characters are supported:
+As of 0.1.0, the following character sets are supported:
 *  Uppercase and lowercase letters
 *  Spaces
 *  Punctuation
 *  Special characters

-The following keyboards are tested:
-*  ASCII capable (default)

-Other keyboards may be functional, but not tested.
-Feel free to extend this library with tests for other keyboards.

 See RMTTypistSpec for a list of the supported characters and keyboards.

-This library uses private APIs and should not be used in production.
+Typewriter uses private APIs and should not be used in a production environment.

 Installation
 ============